 How do I know my placement?

-· If you get a “prereq” error when trying to schedule, you were not placed to take this class.
-You were probably placed for MATH020 (Basic Algebra) or MATH100 (Intermediate Algebra).
-For further information on your placement, come see one of our advisors at a make-up sessions.
+If you get a “prereq” error when trying to schedule, you were not placed to take this class.
+You were probably placed for MATH020 (Remedial Algebra I).
+For further information on your placement, call the Math Department or Academic Success Center 814-732-2218.

 Is “placement” the same as “scheduling”?